gstanden/scst-3.x-debian/README.md

 DKMS means among other things that you will not have to recompile SCST everytime you upgrade kernel.

 DKMS takes care of this for you automatically.

+# References

 The following reference was my main relevant reference.

 This work could not have been accomplished without the below reference and